Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QgvkM96yPDA.md

 ### Transcript

-> it's going to go on dora vomitos so first slide eris and tonto why didn't i think of that i can't by the way i played uh what game was that i played it takes two uh recently yeah and there is there's a character in it takes two that's like a spanish book every time he says vamanos as in like let's keep going i i die every single time it's so funny it's like it's it's such ah anyway give me highlights
+> it's going to go on dora vomitos so first slide eris and tonto why didn't i think of that i can't by the way i played, what game was that i played it takes two, recently yeah and there is there's a character in it takes two that's like a spanish book every time he says vamanos as in like let's keep going i i die every single time it's so funny it's like it's it's such ah anyway give me highlights